The Shining

 1980, directed by Stanley Kubrick

-At the end of The Shining the camera tracks in on an old photograph in the hotel lobby showing Jack as the long-ago caretaker of the Overlook Hotel.
-The photo ends the movie with a tantalizing question – was the modern Jack part of a cycle of evil larger than the madness we’ve witnessed?
-The photo seems to tip the explanation for all the horror toward the supernatural, after the movie has so delicately balanced supernatural and psychological reasons for Jack’s collapse into murderous rage.
+At the end of The Shining the camera tracks in on an old photograph in the hotel lobby revealing Jack as the Overlook Hotel’s long-ago caretaker.
+The photo poses a tantalizing question.
+Was Jack part of a cycle of evil larger than the madness we’ve witnessed?
+This twist seems to tip everything toward a supernatural explanation, after the movie has so delicately balanced supernatural and psychological reasons for Jack’s collapse into murderous rage.
 In one gesture the photograph turns a linear narrative into a cyclical loop, leaving the audience’s heads spinning and questioning what is real.

 To end a movie on an enigma like this is a neat trick.
 After so much has seemingly been resolved, it throws the audience back into the story.
 Nevertheless it’s easy to pull off, a simple rhetorical device that doesn’t change the story as much as it unsettles the viewer.
 In fact the real sleight of hand is not the twist itself, but the way it distracts viewers from the real ending.
-After Jack’s mysterious appearance in the photo, the shot closes in on the inscription below him identifying the image as the 1921 July Fourth ball.
+After Jack’s mysterious appearance in the photo, the shot zeroes in on the inscription below him identifying the image as the 1921 July Fourth ball.
 The year is what usually shocks people, but the date of July 4th raises even more questions.
-What exactly does The Shining have to do with the United States?
+What exactly does The Shining say about the United States?

 The date of the national holiday on the photo might be simple happenstance if only the whole movie weren’t so filled with Americana.
 The Torrance family wears an awful lot of red, white, and blue, including the disturbingly mismatched outfits Wendy and Danny are introduced in.
 Danny wears shirts or pullovers with Bugs Bunny, Mickey Mouse, and an “Apollo 11 USA” rocket ship, and Jack wears a shirt with an eagle across it.
 There are prominent U.S. flags in Mr. Ullman’s office, the Colorado Room, and the Forest Service station.
 Danny’s bedroom is decorated with Peanuts and Disney cartoon characters, and Wendy is introduced reading Catcher in the Rye.
 Racing into the maze, Wendy tells Danny the loser has to “keep America clean”.
 The Rocky Mountains are quintessentially American, as are the Native American design motifs in the hotel.
 The Torrances are a stereotypical white American family straight out of a mid-century television show like the one Wendy and Danny watch in one scene.
 Even the baseball bat Wendy defends herself with is a piece of Americana.